Physician Assistant Studies Student Handbook

 Back to Top

 The student handbook informs students of program policies and procedures.
 The program updates the student handbook periodically.
-The university also publishes the Student Handbook: U.S. Edition that covers college-wide policies and procedures along with other resources.
+The university also publishes the Student Handbook: U.S. Edition, which covers college-wide policies, procedures, and other resources.

-The PA Studies program at New York Tech reserves the right to make changes to this document at any time.
-Changes are anticipated, and students will be notified of all updates through their nyit.edu email.
-A form will be distributed requiring students to acknowledge that they have read, understand, and have had the opportunity to ask questions about the updated handbook's contents.
+The Physician Assistant (PA) Studies program at New York Tech reserves the right to make changes to this document at any time.
+Changes are anticipated, and students will be notified of all updates through their New York Tech email account.
+A form will be distributed requiring students to sign off that they have read, understood, and had the opportunity to ask questions about the updated handbook's contents.
 Changes will also be announced through the program's CANVAS Commons.

 Any statement in this document that refers to face-to-face interactions will also apply to virtual interactions should the need arise to convert to a virtual format.